Things I figured out the hard way.

 Read → -

-Akismet is the WordPress default for spam, and for good reason.
+Akismet is the WordPress default for spam.
 But it's not a complete solution.
 Here's the four-layer setup I run on production sites.

 Read → -